nathanielltaylor/trend-map/README.md

 - [X] Locations searchable
 - [X] User searches are saved to personalize experience
 - [X] User can delete searches permanently
-- [ ] User can hide their searches from other users*
+- [ ] User can hide their searches from other users without deleting them*
 - [ ] Advanced Search Form*

 #### Recommendation Features